Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 Trump has been flogging this claim since November.
 But state officials have explained he’s comparing incorrect data.

-“One of the numbers you’re seeing out there is that a 3% rejection rate versus this 0.5% rejection rate, but they’re comparing it to apples to oranges,” Gabriel Sterling, Georgia’s voting system manager, said at Nov.
+“One of the numbers you’re seeing out there is that a 3 percent rejection rate versus this 0.5 percent rejection rate, but they’re comparing it to apples to oranges,” Gabriel Sterling, Georgia’s voting system manager, said at Nov.
 17 news conference.
 “That is including [all rejected] ballots.
 The biggest chunk of ballots are rejected or counted as rejected showed up after the 7:00 PM deadline.
 That is where the majority of rejections come from.
-But for signature matches always run around 0.15 to 0.2%.
+But for signature matches always run around 0.15 to 0.2 percent.
 That is the normal thing we’ve seen in Georgia for years.”

 “Officials egregiously violated state laws in order to solicit, facilitate and promote cheating and theft on a scale never seen before.
 These crooked and incompetent officials suspended signature verification.”